NADIA WESTON

 Proto-Personas

-Each persona had their own tasks and user permissions that helps to reduce access to bank accounts or sending payments.
+In this project, we created proto-personas that we needed to design for in ABC's product.
+Each persona has their own tasks and user permissions that helps to reduce access to bank accounts or sending payments.
 By creating these personas, we were able to map out the happy paths for each persona, taking into the access levels each one would have.
-Doers aren't able to complete payments or have full access to bank accounts as a self-approver would.
+Doers aren't able to complete payments or have full access to bank accounts as a self-approver.

 Stage 3